 Many pets lose their homes when their owners die or become disabled.
 Family and friends are not always able to take on the responsibility, and the pet is left to an uncertain fate.
 By enrolling and contributing to the Continuing Care Program, owners are secure in the knowledge that when they are no longer able to care for their pet, the pet will receive the love, care and attention it has always enjoyed.Read More

 Protect the animals you love.
 Create a lasting partnership with Little Woman Home for Animals.
 Your planned gift makes it possible.
 You can make your bequest for a specific dollar amount, a percentage of your estate or specific assets from your estate.
 Bequests, like other gifts, can be designated for many purposes or given without restriction.Read More

 By sponsoring one of our LWHA guests, you'll make possible our life-saving mission for a deserving animal.Learn More

-Would you like to make a one-time donation?
+Would you like to make a one-time or recurring donation?
 Just click our donation page and use your favorite credit card or PayPal.Learn More